-In all cases, the death certificate is to be uploaded to the EDC system.
+In all cases, the death certificate is to be uploaded to the eDC system.
 Every attempt should be made to obtain as much detailed information on the events or conditions leading up to the death as possible.
 If the patient was hospitalized, a copy of the discharge summary source document is required.
 Also sites can search Social Security Death Index (SSDI) or CDC National Death Index (NDI) to obtain more information.

-If approval is obtained from the patient or a patient's authorized family member, the site should notify Endologix for submission of the explant to Endologix.
+If the device is explanted after death, the site should notify Endologix for submission of the explant to Endologix.
 A device explant kit will be provided to the hospital for processing and shipment to an independent pathologist per established methods.
 To request a kit, send a fax to Endologix at +1 949-954-7601, or contact Endologix by telephone at +1 (949) 595-7200.